MatrixEditor/caterpillar/README.md

 ![Status](https://img.shields.io:/static/v1?label=Status&message=🚧&color=teal)

 > [!WARNING]
-> This projectis stell in beta/testing phase.
+> This project is stell in beta/testing phase.
 Expect bugs and errors while using this
 > library.

 Caterpillar is a Python 3.12+ library to pack and unpack structurized binary data.
 It